 - Prepare a doggie bag

 Bring some comforts from home: food, treats, bowls, toys, a leash as well as some cleaning supplies—just in case—like paper towels, bags and pet-friendly disinfectants.

 Plan your pet's feeding times carefully, and make sure you're free to take your dog out for washroom walks.
 Also, look around in advance to find a suitable area and remember to clean up after your pooch.

 - Remember, not everyone loves your dog as much as you do

 Don't force your dog on others; those who want to interact with your furry friend will find you and those you don't, won't.
 Respect that some people aren't all that into pets.

 You may love having Fido in the office, and your co-workers may too, but your dog may not feel the same.
 If your dog becomes overly excited, agitated or withdrawn it may be time to go home.
 Make sure on the days you bring your dog into the office, your schedule is flexible; and never, under any circumstance leave your dog in the car until your workday is over.

 Pet Insurance Information

-- Read: One In 3 Pets Will Need Medical Attention This Year
+- Related Read: One in Three Pets Will Need Medical Attention This Year